Leblouh: Attitudes towards leblouh in Mauritania and abroad

-Data from the Mauritania 2000–2001 DHS was used to determine the attitudes of men and women in regards to the continuation of Female Genital Mutilation and gavage.
+Data from the Mauritania 2000–2001 DHS was used to determine the attitudes of men and women in regards to the continuation of female genital mutilation and gavage.
 The analysis found that the majority of both female and male respondents favored the continuation of the practice (64% and 70%, respectively).
 It also found that almost a quarter (23%) of women reported being force fed as a child and 32% of women and 29% of men approved the continuation of the practice.
-While the prevalence of gavage is clearly quite high, the harming of the genital organs of any child (including harm resulting from the practice of gavage and FGM) is illegal under the Mauritanian child protection penal code; penalties range from 1–3 years imprisonment and heavy fines.
+While the prevalence of gavage is clearly quite high, the harming of the genital organs of any child (including harm resulting from the practice of gavage and FGM) is illegal under the Mauritanian child protection penal code; penalties range from 1 to 3 years' imprisonment and heavy fines.
 The law, however, does not specifically mention FGM or gavage as illicit practices that harm young children.

 Attitudes in Mauritania do seem to be changing however with global influences, such as Western fashions, Nigerian pop music, and French TV altering the perceptions of body size and women's beauty.
 Lebanese music is incredibly popular throughout the Middle East and Mauritanian men have begun to compare Mauritanian women to popular Lebanese singers, showing that attitudes may be changing in the country even among men.

 International organizations and NGOs have also become increasingly interested in what they see as a peculiar and abusive cultural practice.
 The idea that traditional fattening customs have now morphed into cases where young women routinely ingest dangerous animal growth hormones and steroids has caught the attention of organizations such as Equality Now.
-Western perceptions often believe Leblouh to be a form of dehumanizing subjugation that should be included with FGM and sex trafficking as human rights violations.
-The country is now being targeted by international women’s rights groups seeking to end the practice and Leblouh in Mauritania has become the subject of recent articles and documentaries that offer a voyeuristic window onto a practice markedly at odds with current Western ideas about food and body.